 But how to do so?
 The conference will address this question, and explore solutions to turn quality and sustainability into a source of competitiveness.

 The convention is the most important event at European level for the textile and apparel sector, where representatives of national and European institutions, leading experts from the industry and like-minded entrepreneurs come together to discuss ideas, share experiences and find solutions to face common challenges.
-On Thursday, there will see the participation of the Portuguese Secretary of State, as well as authorities from the European Commission followed by the intervention of a keynote speech by Mr. Pedro Siza Vieira, former Deputy Prime Minister of Portugal, and two CEOs panels.
+On Thursday, there will see the participation of the Portuguese Secretary of State, as well as authorities from the European Commission followed by the intervention of a keynote speech by Mr. Pedro Siza Vieira ,Former Minister for the Economy and Digital Transition of Portugal, and two CEOs panels.

 Both panels will be composed by a moderator and four high profile speakers from the industry as panel lists: